DeChambeau flattered by role in golf's rule-change proposals - WHIZ News

 “When you go to the fringe limits of the rules,” he added, “there will be conversations about it, for sure.”

-The USGA and the R&A on Tuesday released their “Distance Insights Project,” which revealed a steady increase in distance for more than 100 years — with average gains of about 30 yards by PGA Tour players in the last 25 years — and golf courses that keep expanding.
+The USGA and the R&A on Tuesday announced three proposals and six areas of interest involving the modern game.
+This comes one year after their “Distance Insights Project” revealed a steady increase in distance for more than 100 years — with average gains of about 30 yards by PGA Tour players in the last 25 years — and golf courses that keep expanding.

 Intent on not targeting player-related factors such as improved athleticism, the governing bodies are instead looking closer at golf equipment as they seek solutions to limiting distances.